meettyj/Tobacco-on-Twitter/reddit/sample_tweets_reddits_in_different_topics.md

   - Still looking for a job but, hey I am one month juul-free!
   - can i be a juul pod sommelier ?? is that a job yet ?
 - **reddit comments**:
+  - Marlborough's parent company just invested 5 billion into the Juul company, I don't think vaping is going away any time soon
+  - Thank god teens don't drink alcohol otherwise they would close down liquor stores There are laws already in place.Stores cannot sell liquor, tobacco nicotine products to minors.Store owners will be fined if caught.
+Politicians don't give a shit about teenagers its all about regulations and tax money.
+  - The only way to try to prevent it is honest education about the topic and good parenting.
+Scare tactics don't work because of the internet, prohibition in general fails completely.

 ## 2.3 speaking/communication